 - Distributed (distributed TCP caching)

-HandleX methods contain the actual function to be performed. its a method.
+Ans: HandleX methods contain the actual function to be performed.
+It's a method.
 Like in ProfileFormHandler- handleLogin

-Price Lists allow you to target a specific set of prices to a specific group of customers.
+Ans: Price Lists allow you to target a specific set of prices to a specific group of customers.
 Price lists are managed through a single interface in the ACC.
-For example, price lists can be used to implement business to business pricing where each customer can have its own unique pricing for products based on contracts, RFQ and pre-negotiated prices.
+For example, price lists can be used to implement business to business pricing where each customer can have their own unique pricing for products based on contracts, RFQ, and pre-negotiated prices.